cloud-gov/cg-site/content/docs/ops/contingency-plan.md

 * 18F Products and Platforms Director
 * TTS Infrastructure Staff

-The Incident Commander notifies and coordinates with the following people as well:
+The IC notifies and coordinates with the following people as well:

 * Cloud Operations
-* GSA IT, including ISSO
+* GSA Information Security, including ISSO
 * Designated FedRAMP personnel (when applicable)
-* cloud.gov users ([through StatusPage](https://docs.cloud.gov/ops/making-announcements/)) (when applicable)
+* cloud.gov users ([through StatusPage]({{< relref "making-announcements.md" >}}) (when applicable)

+The IC keeps a log of the situation in a GSA Google Drive document; if this is also a security incident, the IC also follows the [security incident communications process]({{< relref "security-ir.md#initiate" >}}) (which includes updating a GitHub issue, updating the 18F #incident-response channel, and sending sitreps by email to GSA Information Security).
+The IC should delegate assistant ICs for aspects of the situation as necessary.

+### Recovery

 The Cloud Operations team assesses the situation and works to recover the system.
-The Incident Commander keeps a log of the situation in a GSA Google Drive document.

-### Recovery

-During the recovery phase, the team resolves the problem.
 See the list of [external dependencies](#external-dependencies) for procedures for recovery from problems with external services.

+If this is also a security incident, the IC also follows the security incident [assessment]({{< relref "security-ir.md#initiate" >}}) and [remediation]({{< relref "security-ir.md#remediation" >}}) processes.

+If the IC assesses that the overall response process is likely to last longer than 3 hours, the IC should organize shifts so that each responder works on response for no longer than 3 hours at a time, including handing off their own responsibility to a new IC after 3 hours.

 ### Reconstitution

 The Cloud Operations team tests and validates the system as operational.

 The Incident Commander declares that recovery efforts are complete and notifies all relevant people.
 The last step is to [schedule a postmortem](https://github.com/18F/cg-postmortems) to discuss the event.
+This is the same as the [security incident retrospective process]({{< relref "security-ir.md#initiate" >}}).

 ## External dependencies